SeldonIO/MLServer/README.md

 # MLServer

-An open source inference server to serve your machine learning models.
+An open source inference server for your machine learning models.

-> :warning: **This is a Work in Progress**.

 ## Overview